M-dorra/Car-parking-Detection/README.md

     - Resizes and normalizes it
     - Passes it to the loaded model for classification
 - Model Inference :
-  - Your custom CNN classifies each cropped image as car or no_car.
+  - The custom CNN classifies each cropped image as car or no_car.
 - Visualization:
   - Colors the parking boxes (red = occupied, green = empty) and overlays count on frame.

+⚙️ How It Works
+1. Manual Spot Definition
+- Parking spots are manually defined and saved using OpenCV mouse clicks
+- Saved to car_pos.pkl using the tool define_parking_spots.py
+2. Frame Processing
+- For each frame in the video:
+- Crop each defined region (ROI)
+- Resize to match model input (e.g., 48x48)
+- Normalize pixel values
+- Pass to CNN model for prediction
+3. Classification
+- CNN returns label "car" or "no_car" for each ROI
+4. Visualization
+- Draws colored boxes (green/red)
+- Counts empty and occupied spots
+- Sends results to web interface and API